 For decades, San Francisco was a haven for all sorts of people: immigrants, beatniks, hippies, artists.
-It had a rich history of creativity going back at least to.
+It had a rich history of creativity going back at least to Emperor Norton.
 Many of those people have been driven out by the rising prices.
 Some to the East Bay, some much further afield.
 I like tech people just fine, but even I find the suddenness of the shift discomfiting.
 I sometimes think that it would be nice to go to a cafe and see people doing something, anything other than tech.
 Imagine how it feels to people not in the industry.

 Item 3: We’re gentrifying many neighborhoods.

 The departures aren’t equally distributed across all classes: the arrival of rich techies is forcing out poor non-techies.
-Inequality is up substantially; ourhas gone from 0.36 in 1990 to 0.51 in 2009, versus 0.43 to 0.47 over the same period for the country as a whole.
+Inequality is up substantially; our Gini coefficient has gone from 0.36 in 1990 to 0.51 in 2009, versus 0.43 to 0.47 over the same period for the country as a whole.
 That means that San Francisco used to be substantially more equal than the US, and now it’s substantially less so.
 The Mission is a great example of the gentrification; you only have to look at the rash of new, expensive restaurants along Valencia Street to see how quickly it’s changing.